omalk98/CrystalBox-backup/technical_details.md

 # Back-End

 The backend service is hosted on a [Heroku](https://heroku.com) cloud machine.
-It uses a Node.js framework which in turn uses the MVC pattern to implement the Separation of Concerns (SOC) principle to separate the models, views & controllers from each other to provide code reusability and maintainability.
+It uses a Node.js framework which in turn uses Express.js package that introduces MVC pattern to implement the Separation of Concerns (SOC) principle to separate the models, views & controllers from each other to provide code reusability and maintainability.
 It uses [MongoDB](https://www.mongodb.com/) behind the scenes to persist all the user data which is transferred to the user using HTTPS protocol.

 # Front-End